 NEW YORK — Much of the third-wave hotel scene can be described as pre- or post-Ace.
 When the Pacific Northwest brand opened its flagship Ace Hotel New York on 29th Street and Broadway — in what was understood to be a generally un-cool area of Manhattan — it made a bet that it could transform the fly-by blocks into a bonafide neighborhood, with its hotel lobby as the major destination.

-And the Ace won.
+And Ace won.

-And here's something else for the history books: The Ace engineered the co-working space before there was even a term for it by offering communal tables, easy-to-access outlets, an all-day menu for noshing, and free Wi-Fi.
+And here's something else for the history books: Ace engineered the co-working space — before there was even a term for it — by offering communal tables, easy-to-access outlets, an all-day menu for noshing, and free Wi-Fi.
 No one batted an eye when locals showed up and turned the place into casual office space.
 The lobby became the blueprint for the modern town square.
 Flanked by a bar, restaurant, coffee shop, and flower cart, it's a place where people can gather with friends and colleagues to socialize and work, eat and drink, listen to music, and generally make themselves feel at home.

-New York is always in demand, as are rooms at The Ace.
+New York is always in demand, as are rooms at Ace.
 But budget is in the brand's bones, and you can usually find one option (bunk beds) for well under $200 a night.
 Click here for reservations, or contact the Fathom Travel Concierge and we'll book the whole trip for you.

-North of Madison Square Park (NoMad) is home to Shake Shack, luxury condos, and an increasing number of boutique hotels.
+The area North of Madison Square Park (NoMad) is home to Shake Shack, luxury condos, and an increasing number of boutique hotels.
 It's also just north of the iconic Flatiron Building, where Broadway and Fifth Avenue intersect.

-When the hotel opened in 2009, hipster would have been the proper term used to describe the place.
+When the hotel opened in 2009, "hipster" would have been the proper term used to describe the place.
 It's still conscientiously cool, but now also worn in and comfortable, like a good pair of overpriced jeans.